Vice President for Finance and Treasurer

 Competition between suppliers is one of the most effective ways to ensure that a product or service is secured at the most favorable price and terms.
 Competitive bidding is required for products or services with an aggregate total value of $10,000 or more.
 However, competitive bidding is not appropriate in every situation.

 The University requires competitive bidding in order to appropriately safeguard University assets.
 As a condition for receiving federal funding for research, the University maintains a federally approved purchasing system that is routinely audited to confirm compliance with Federal Acquisition Regulations (FAR) and The Office of Management and Budget's Uniform Guidance.
 These regulations mandate competitive bidding and require that the University must take affirmative steps to ensure diverse suppliers are used.
 When audited, the University must certify that the University’s policies are in compliance for all transactions - not just those that are federally funded.
 An audit failure would result in a requirement for government approval for every individual purchase transaction when federal funding is involved.
 An additional federal requirement is that suppliers designated as “Disadvantaged Businesses" be given an opportunity to compete for the University’s business.
 As a result, Procurement Services makes efforts to request bids from firms with such designations.
 In some circumstances, competitive bids are not appropriate and the requirement for obtaining them is waived.
 These circumstances include those outlined on the Sole and Single Source Purchasing section below.

 The following minimum bid requirements guidelines have been established to promote competitive bidding.
 Bids should be solicited whenever the items can be purchased from multiple sources.
-Upon request, the Purchasing Department will assist in locating potential suppliers and obtaining pricing and product availability information.
+Upon request, Procurement Services will assist in locating potential suppliers and obtaining pricing and product availability information.